PPA Tour

 He beat Hunter Johnson in the finals in a very compelling match, 11-4, 11-9.
 The teenager has a ton of momentum headed into PPA Cincinnati in two weeks.

-Ben and Anna Leigh Win their Fourth Consecutive Mixed Gold and Eighth on tour this year
+Ben and Anna Leigh Win Their Fourth Consecutive PPA Las Vegas Strip Mixed Gold and Eighth on Tour This Year

 Yes, they have lost a few times this year, but Ben and Anna Leigh are very much the team to beat in mixed doubles.
 Eight gold medals and four in a row - and it's only September.